-Facilities choosing to prepare food must have a designated space for food storage within the designated food preparation area or in a room not calculated as part of indoor floor space, and in an area not used for diapering.
+Facilities choosing to prepare food must have a designated space for food storage within the designated food preparation area or in a room not calculated as part of indoor floor space, and not in bathroom facilities.
 Off-site food storage is permissible only if the site of storage is a licensed child care facility under the same ownership that includes a food preparation area that meets licensing standards.

-- A. Food containers, such as cans, plastic containers, boxes and bags must be stored above the floor on clean surfaces protected from splash and other contamination. - B. Stored food must be consumed or discarded on or before the expiration dates listed by the manufacturer. - C. Poisonous/toxic chemicals or cleaning products must be stored separately from food.
-Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless placed in bins that are impermeable. - D. Opened packages of perishable or leftover food items must be properly covered or sealed in containers or bags, labeled with the date, and properly stored and discarded within seven calendar days.

-- E. Opened packages of dried goods must be properly covered/sealed, properly stored, and discarded according to the manufacturer's recommended date or if the quality of the food has been compromised. - F. Refrigerators/freezers: - 1.
-An accurate thermometer designed to measure cold storage temperature must be placed inside each refrigeration and freezer unit.
+- A. Food containers, such as cans, plastic containers, boxes, and bags, must be stored above the floor on clean surfaces protected from splash and other contamination. - B. Food must be consumed or discarded on or before the expiration dates listed by the manufacturer. - C. Poisonous/toxic chemicals or cleaning products must be stored separately from food.
+Products must not be stored on shelves above food preparation areas and/or food products intended for human consumption, unless placed in bins that are impermeable. - D. Opened packages of perishable or leftover food items must be properly covered or sealed in containers or bags, labeled with the date, and properly stored and discarded within seven calendar days. - E. Opened packages of dried goods must be properly covered/sealed, properly stored, and discarded according to the manufacturer's recommended date or if the quality of the goods has been compromised. - F. Refrigerators/freezers: - An accurate thermometer designed to measure cold storage temperature must be placed inside each refrigeration and freezer unit.
 Thermometers in refrigerators must show a reading of 41 degrees Fahrenheit or below, and thermometers in freezers must show a reading of 0 degrees Fahrenheit or below.
 The thermometer must be located in the center of the unit and be readily accessible.
-Thermometer temperature readings higher than specified above require further temperature testing of food samples stored in the unit using a probe type thermometer; and adjustments to the unit setting to reach and maintain the required readings must be made. - 2.
-Food may be frozen prior to the expiration date, but when thawed, it must be labeled with the date it was removed from the freezer and discarded within seven calendar days. - 3.
-Frozen food must be labeled by date and type noted below and stored according to the following table:
+Thermometer temperature readings higher than specified above require further temperature testing of food samplesstored in the unit using a probe type thermometer; and adjustments to the unit setting to reach and maintain the required readings. - 2.
+Food may be frozen prior to the expiration date, but when thawed, it must be labeled with the date it was removed from the freezer and discarded within seven calendar days.

 Food Item Months

 Bacon and sausage 1 to 2 months

 Casseroles 2 to 3 months

 Frozen dinner and entrees 3 to 4 months

-Ham, hot dogs, lunch meats 1 to 2 months
+Ham, hot dogs, lunchmeats 1 to 2 months

 Meat, uncooked 4 to 12 months

 Meat, uncooked ground 3 to 4 months

 Meat, cooked 2 to 3 months

 Poultry, cooked 4 months

 Soups and stews 2 to 3 months